Chidamide

 Specifically, the general mechanisms of action of Chidamide primarily include: ① Directly inhibiting the tumor cell cycle and inducing apoptosis; ② Inducing and activating natural killer (NK) cell- and antigen-specific cytotoxic T lymphocyte (CTL)-mediated tumor killing effects; ③ Inhibiting phenotypic transformation of tumor cells and the pro-drug resistance/pro-metastasis activity in the tumor microenvironment.

-A phase III clinical trial of Chidamide in combination with sintilimab and bevacizumab for the treatment of patients with advanced microsatellite stable or proficient mismatch repair (MSS/pMMR) colorectal cancer who have failed ≥2 lines of standard treatment is currently ongoing.
-A total of 430 subjects are planned to be enrolled, and as of June 30, 2025, 331 subjects have been enrolled.
+• A Phase III clinical study of Chidamide in combination with sintilimab and bevacizumab for the treatment of advanced microsatellite stable or mismatch repair proficient (MSS/pMMR) colorectal cancer patients who failed ≥2 lines of standard therapy is currently ongoing.
+Enrollment was completed by December 2025, and patients are currently under treatment follow-up.

-The randomized, double-blind, active-controlled phase III clinical trial evaluating Chidamide in combination with nivolumab as first-line treatment for advanced melanoma, conducted by the company's international partner HUYABIO International across 17 countries worldwide, has completed enrollment.
+• The randomized, double-blind, active-controlled Phase III clinical study of Chidamide in combination with nivolumab as first-line therapy for advanced melanoma, conducted by the company's international partner HUYABIO (HuaYa Bioscience International) across 17 countries worldwide, has completed enrollment, and patients are currently under treatment follow-up;